AlexGoesCode/alexgoescode/readme.md

 <p>Currently working on my most recent project "BobbleHeads - twisted e-commerce".<br>
 It is made with MERN-Stack: React, Node.js, Express.js, MongoDB, TS.<br>

+<p>It is a satirical e-commerce style webshop, which is<br>
+selling funny figures of politicians and powerful people.<br>
+Product images are custom made with AI.<br>
 The app is functional, but still needs some styles polishing,<br>
 better responsivness, few extra features and a deployment.</p>

-<p>It is a satirical e-commerce style webshop, which is<br>
-selling funny figures of politicians and powerful people.<br>
-Product images are custom made with AI.</p>

-You can check the repo here
+You can check the repos under this intro

 Tech-Stack I focus on: